 Three advantages of this approach stand out:

 - You’re not evaluating as much, while (likely) still learning.
 This helps significantly lessen frustration.

 - Though it may seem you’re not progressing, most of the time you ARE.
-If you just focus on finishing the session you’re currently doing, before you know it you’ll see the world in a different light and that you have progressed.
-It’s happened to me countless times and I’m grateful for the lesson!
+If you just focus on finishing the session you’re currently doing, before you know it you’ll see the world in a different light and see that you have progressed.
+It’s happened to me countless times and I’m always grateful for the lesson!

 What about You?

 Not focusing on results when in a state of stress has been the most valuable tool I have used to learn foreign languages.

 But this blog shouldn’t be too much about me.
 So I would like to know: what’s your secret?